Chinese language in the United States

-Chinese languages, mostly Cantonese, are collectively the third most-spoken language in the United States, and are mostly spoken within Chinese-American populations and by immigrants or the descendants of immigrants, especially in California and New York.
+Chinese, including Mandarin and Cantonese among other varieties, is the third most-spoken language in the United States, and is mostly spoken within Chinese-American populations and by immigrants or the descendants of immigrants, especially in California and New York.
 Around 2004, over 2 million Americans spoke varieties of Chinese, with Mandarin becoming increasingly common due to immigration from mainland China and to some extent Taiwan.
-Despite being called dialects or varieties, Cantonese, Taishanese, and Mandarin etc. are not mutually intelligible.
-When asked census forms and surveys, respondents will only answer with "Chinese".
+Within this category, approximately one third of respondents described themselves as speaking Cantonese or Mandarin specifically, with the other two thirds answering "Chinese", despite the lack of mutual intelligibility between different varieties of Chinese.
+This phenomenon makes it more difficult to readily identify the relative prevalence of any single Chinese language in the United States.

-According to data reported on the 2000 US Census long-form, 259,750 people spoke "Cantonese", with 58.62% percent residing in California and the next most with 16.19% in New York.
+According to data reported on the 2000 US census long-form, 259,750 people spoke "Cantonese", with 58.62% percent residing in California and the next most with 16.19% in New York.
 The actual number of Cantonese speakers was probably higher.
 In the 1982–83 school year, 29,908 students in California were reported to be using Cantonese as their primary home language.
 Approximately 16,000 of these students were identified as limited English proficient (LEP).

-According to data reported on the 2000 US Census long-form, 84,590 people spoke "Taiwanese Hokkien".
+According to data reported on the 2000 US census long-form, 84,590 people spoke "Taiwanese Hokkien".
 The county with the most Hokkien speakers was Los Angeles County with 21,990 (0.250% of County population) followed by Orange County with 5,855 (0.222% of County population).
 The county with the highest percentage of Hokkien speakers was Calhoun County, Texas at 0.845% (160) followed by Fort Bend County, Texas at 0.286% (935) and Los Angeles County, California.
 According to data collected from 2005–2009 by the American Community Survey, 76,822 people spoke Taiwanese Hokkien.

 In New York City, Standard Mandarin Chinese was spoken as a native language among only ten percent of Chinese speakers as 2002, but was being used as a secondary dialect and replacing Cantonese as their lingua franca.